 How do I minimise PIE aka. post inflammatory erythema?

 PIE is tough to treat and it’s slow battle.
 There are certain kinds of treatments like pulsed dye laser (V-Beam) that can be effective against PIE, but unfortunately it’s one of those things where for most it’s a waiting game.
 There is not a lot else you can do to deliberately fade PIE marks fast.
 Luckily, our bodies naturally sort these out over time – over the period of a few months to a year.
+You can help it along with IPL treatments that target and remove excess surface capillaries which contribute to red marks like PIE.

 How do I treat PIH aka. post inflammatory hyperpigmentation?